 Compulsory alcohol and other drug treatment program

-All stakeholders are invited to contribute, including people who have experienced AOD problems, family members of people with AOD problems, service providers, Government agencies, and the wider community.
+All stakeholders are invited to contribute, including people who have experienced AOD problems and their families, service providers, Government agencies and the wider community.

 Mental Health, Alcohol and Other Drug Services Plan 2015-2025